 The Australian Climbing Association Victoria (ACAV) is the representative body for climbing access in Victoria.

-ACAV represents the interests of the Victorian climbing community at the political and legal level, and aims to promote and protect access to rock climbing in Victoria while being respectful of unique cultural and environmental values.
+ACAV represents the interests of the Victorian climbing community at a legal level, and aims to promote and protect access to rock climbing in Victoria while being respectful of unique cultural and environmental values.

 The purposes of the Association are: